Qaidsaher/QLink/README.md

 Please see the `CONTRIBUTING.md` file for more detailed guidelines.

-## License
+## 📜 License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact